-The National Fraud Initiative (NFI) in Scotland is a counter-fraud exercise led by Audit Scotland, assisted by the Audit Commission (our sister organisation in England).
+The National Fraud Initiative (NFI) in Scotland is a counter-fraud exercise led by Audit Scotland, overseen by the Cabinet Office for the UK as a whole.
 It uses computerised techniques to compare information about individuals held by different public bodies, and on different financial systems, to identify circumstances (matches) that might suggest the existence of fraud or error.

 This page contains links to a range of documents about the NFI in Scotland that can be downloaded by the public and by audited bodies.

-Information about the UK NFI exercise can be found on the Audit Commission’s website at www.audit-commission.gov.uk/nfi.
+Information about the UK NFI exercise can be found on the Cabinet Office’s website at www.gov.uk/government/collections/national-fraud-initiative.

 First published September 2012

 The 2012/13 instructions include important guidance and instructions for participating bodies including data requirements, data specifications and the 2012/13 timetable.
 It will be regularly updated throughout the exercise.